Discover the holidays in Salem, Oregon

 1. Indulge in Winter Delights

 You don’t have to go to grandma’s house to get fresh-baked bread this holiday season.
-Great Harvest Bread Co. will serve up seasonal breads, scones and cookies all month long.
+Great Harvest Bread Co. is serving up seasonal breads, scones and cookies all month long.
 Flavors include a cranberry orange cake bread, a traditional German Christmas bread and eggnog snickerdoodles.
 And if you’re looking for tasteful gifts, the eatery also sells gift baskets, cookie mixes and gift cards.

 Warm up with a cup of hot chocolate at Word of Mouth Bistro.
 The house-made drink overflows with whipped cream, truffles, sprinkles and marshmallows.
 Once you see it, you’ll understand why people wait in line for it.
 The bistro serves breakfast and lunch.